catalyst/firewallctl/README.md

 <dl>
   <dt>start</dt>
   <dd>For compatibility with init scripts.
-Immediately applies the firewall script and marks it as known-good. <strong>This bypasses the rollback timeout, so should not be used normally.</strong></dd>
+If there a last-known-good firewall, it will be applied immediately.
+If there isn't a known-good firewall firewallctl attempts to run the firewall script and then mark it as known-good. <strong>This bypasses the rollback timeout, so should not be used normally.</strong></dd>

   <dt>configure [timeout]</dt>
   <dd>The main way to use <tt>firewallctl</tt>.
 Runs <em>status</em> then asks for confirmation.
 If confirmed, applies the changed firewall and starts the rollback timeout (defaults to 120 seconds if not specified).</dd>